t60011/rhino-mcp/rhino_mcp/README.md

 To add new functionality, you need to:

-1. Add new command handlers in the `RhinoMCPServer` class in `rhino_script.py`
+1. Add new command handlers and functions in `rhino_script.py` and the `RhinoMCPServer` class.
-2. Add corresponding MCP tools in `server.py`
+2. Add corresponding MCP tools in `server.py` that include tool and arg descriptions

 ## License